-- E3.
-The elastic potential energy stored in the bow just before the release of an arrow is 95 J. When the arrow of mass 170 g is fired, 90% of the elastic potential energy is transferred to the arrow.
-Show that the speed of the arrow as it leaves the bow is 32 m s-1. - E4.
-An object at rest is pulled by a constant horizontal force, F on a smooth floor to a displacement of x. - (i) Sketch a graph of force applied on object against the displacement.
-Label F and x in the graph. - (ii) What does the area under force against displacement graph in (i) represent?
-Hint: work done. - E5.
-An object at rest is pulled by a varying horizontal force, F_x on a smooth floor to a displacement of x. - (i) Can we still use this formula to calculate the work done by Fx, i.e workdone = $F_x(x)$? - (ii) How can the work done by F_x be calculated?
+- E3 (a) Can work done be positive or negative?
+State the condition for it. - (b) Can work done be zero?
+State the condition(s) for it. - E4 An object at rest is pulled by a constant horizontal force, F on a smooth floor to a displacement of x. - (a) Sketch a graph of force applied on object against the displacement.
+Label F and x in the graph. - (b) What does the area under force against displacement graph in (i) represent? - E5 An object at rest is pulled by a varying horizontal force, F_x on a smooth floor to a displacement of x. - (a) Can we still use this formula to calculate the work done by Fx, i.e workdone = $F_x(x)$? - (b) How can the work done by F_x be calculated?